• Skip to primary navigation

 Lemon Pesto

-Published: Aug 11, 2020 · Modified: May 23, 2023 by Caitlin from CC's Table · This post may contain affiliate links.
+Published: Aug 11, 2020 · Modified: May 23, 2023 by Caitlin Charlton · This post may contain affiliate links.
 As an Amazon affiliate, I earn from qualifying purchases at no cost to you. · 4 Comments

 This Lemon Pesto recipe with basil and arugula is the perfect sauce to add to pasta, chicken, seafood, and veggies.
 The lemon adds an extra level of freshness that will make this pesto recipe your new go-to!